dimitri-nicolo/calico/master/getting-started/kubernetes/index.md

 1. Ensure that you have a local copy of the [`config.json` file with the private Tigera registry credentials](/{{page.version}}/getting-started/#obtain-the-private-registry-credentials), ideally in your current directory.

+1. Ensure that you have a CNX license file, e.g. `license.yaml`.
+Use the `-l license.yaml` flag to tell `install-cnx.sh` where the license file is located.

 1. Download the installation script.

    ```bash